Welcome to the Land of Emotional Reasoning: I’d Turn Back if I Were You

 For example, you see a friend across the street and call out to her.
 She doesn’t acknowledge you and continues walking.
 As a result, you become angry and hurt because you assume that your friend rudely ignored you.
-In reality, your friend had her iPod on and didn’t hear you calling to her. * This is where reality testing comes in handy, but we’ll get to that later.
+In reality, your friend had her iPod on and didn’t hear you calling to her.
+This is where reality testing comes in handy, but I’ll get to that later.

 Sometimes feelings arise from an internal event.
-Many emotional reasoners are prone to manufacturing dramas in their minds without much input from the external world.
+Many emotional reasoners are prone to manufacturing dramas in their heads without much input from the external world.
 They live in the permanent present of whatever their immediate feeling state is — regardless of whether or not there’s a basis for it in reality.

-Emotional reasoning, or rather, social-emotional intelligence isn’t all bad.
-It can be quite helpful actually.
+Sometimes the term emotional reasoning is used interchangeably with the term social-emotional intelligence.
+They’re not the same things.
+Having a high EQ (emotional intelligence) doesn’t necessarily make one an emotional reasoner.
+Social-emotional intelligence quite useful when balanced with critical thinking.
 Empathy, compassion, knowing how to read others, picking up on the needs of others and being sensitive to the feelings of others are just as important as critical thinking and reasoning skills.
+Research shows that the best managers and strategic reasoners utilize both IQ and social-emotional reasoning.

 Critical thinking occurs in the brain.
 Emotional reasoning takes place in the heart, gut or some other part of our anatomy — this goes for men and women.
 Emotional reasoners make choices based on what feels “good” or “right.”
 Critical thinkers make decisions based on facts and what is just or sensible.